ContinuumIO/tranquilizer/README.md

 ## Tranquilize Decorator

-The `@tranqulizer` decorator will assign the GET method by default.
+The `@tranqulize` decorator will assign the GET method by default.
 POST is also supported with `method='post'`.
 Other methods are under consideration.

 By default a *tranquilized* function will receive all inputs as strings.
 This behavior can be modified by using [type hints](https://docs.python.org/3/library/typing.html).
 When data is received by the Flask server it will use the provided